gagan12334/gagan12334/README.md

 ## Hi there 👋

+My name is Gagan Chandra Charagondla.
+You can call me Gagan!
+I am an aspiring software engineer with a special interest in machine learning.
+I am computer science major at Rutgers University.
+I love technology and am fasicnated by machine learning and innovative technoliges.
+I am currently learning machine learning, building models and incorerating other ideas like LLMS, NLPS, Neural networks and other popular ideas with in AI and Machine learning
+I primarly work with python and also have profiecny in java and C.

+You can connect with me via my LinkedIn: www.linkedin.com/in/gagan-charagondla 📫 How to reach me: gagan.charagondla@gmail.com
 <!--
 **gagan12334/gagan12334** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.